-Each medical plan is described in a separate section of this handbook.
-Refer to each section and its associated chart of benefits for detailed information about the costs (including deductibles, coinsurance and out-of-pocket maximums) associated with common services.
+Each medical plan (except those available in Hawaii) is described in a separate section of this handbook.
+Refer to each section and its associated chart of benefits for detailed information about the costs (including deductibles, coinsurance and outof-pocket maximums) associated with common services.
 The UnitedHealthcare Plans section also includes a list of limitations and exclusions.
 For details about your HSA, see the Health Savings Account section.
+A brief description of the plans available in Hawaii can be found earlier in this section.